How to Visit Utah's National Parks

 The Best Time Of Year To Visit Utah

 A family road trip through Utah’s five national parks and the surrounding areas is a classic American vacation.
-Unfortunately, most schools’ spring breaks and summer vacations happen at the same time, meaning a flood of road-trippers hit the national parks at the same time.
+Unfortunately, most schools’ spring breaks and summer vacations happen at the same time, meaning a flood of road-trippers hit the national parks all at once.

 What does that mean for you?
 Well, if you can be flexible with your travel, it can yield big rewards.
-The “shoulder” seasons (early-mid spring and mid-late fall) are fantastic opportunities to visit Utah that bring more mild temps during the day.
-Having your pick of a campground or having a restaurant patio to yourself can be as memorable as driving along the Devil’s Backbone.
-Note that some roads, lodging and other amenities close during the cooler months, so be sure to do your research before you book.
+The “shoulder” seasons (early-mid spring and mid-late fall) are fantastic opportunities to visit Utah that bring more mild temps during the day (Read: How to Prepare for Southern Utah’s Busy Season).
+Having your pick of a campground or finding a moment of solitude on the trail can be as memorable as driving along the Devil’s Backbone.
+Note that some roads, lodging and other amenities close during the cooler months, so be sure to do your research before you book (Read: Visiting Southern Utah in Winter).

 The Best Time Of Day To See Utah’s Parks